 The Priory Church of St Mary and St Blaise sits in the centre of the historic village of Boxgrove near Chichester, within the sweep of land beneath the South Downs.
-An entry in the Domesday book of 1086 tells us that a church existed here even before the Norman Conquest, and although nothing now remains of that Anglo-Saxon church, the present lovely and impressive building dates from the early twelfth century and is famed for its atmosphere of healing tranquility and peace.
+An entry in the Domesday book of 1086 tells us that a church existed here before the Norman Conquest, and although nothing now remains of that Anglo-Saxon church, the present lovely and impressive building dates from the early twelfth century and is famed for its atmosphere of healing tranquility and peace.

 Founded by monks from the Abbey of Lessay in Normandy, Boxgrove claims a continuing link with the Benedictine traditions of worship, hospitality and learning, as well as enjoying a long ecumenical friendship with what is now the Parish of Lessay.
-Since the Dissolution of the Monasteries, “Boxgrove Priory” has served as the Parish Church of Boxgrove.
+Since the Dissolution of the Monasteries, Boxgrove Priory has served as the Parish Church of Boxgrove.

+The interior of the Priory is a fine example of Norman (Romanesque) and Early English (Gothic) architecture.
+Until its dissolution in 1536, Boxgrove Priory was a monastic institution with a double church.
 To the west, the parish church; to the east, the monastic church or “Quire” as it was called which is set within the architectural chancel.
 The monks, nineteen in the priory's heyday in the middle of the 13th century formed a small but influential community.
 The guesthouse, now in ruins to the north of the priory, was where the Prior entertained his guests and where travellers could find lodgings.

 The 16th Century to the present day.